3 Key Tips for successfully Implementing Construction Software

 2. Involve your entire team:

 The construction industry is notoriously known for resistance to ideas that question their familiar ways.
-It is important for construction project owners to educate their employees on the importance of new technology and how it can simplify THEIR jobs.
-Most employees want to work with efficient tools and are likely to embrace construction management software if they understand its benefits.
+Construction project owners need to educate their employees on the importance of new technology and how it can simplify THEIR jobs.
+Most employees want to work with efficient tools and will likely embrace construction management software if they understand its benefits.

 For example, the BUILDFitters app helps field agents easily identify opportunities when they are working on-site.
 They can easily manage customers and opportunities within a single dashboard from their device.
-After keying in the account, contact, address, and other related information, field agents can create the opportunity.
+Field agents can create the opportunity after keying in the account, contact, address, and other related information.
 Eventually, this data can also be used to create a granular breakdown of the cost expenditure through drill-down reporting.

 All this can be done with a few clicks of a button instead of filling out piles of paperwork.
 Furthermore, since this data is saved on the cloud, the field agent can easily share it with relevant stakeholders without communicating back and forth.